Jiangshanosaurus

-Jiangshanosaurus is a genus of herbivorous titanosauriform sauropod dinosaur that lived in China approximately 92-88 million years ago, during the Turonian-Coniacian stage of the Late Cretaceous.
+Jiangshanosaurus is a genus of herbivorous titanosauriform sauropod dinosaur that lived in China approximately 92-88 million years ago, during the Turonian and Coniacian stages of the Late Cretaceous.

 Discovery and naming

 In 1977 and 1978 a sauropod skeleton was excavated by paleontologists Wei Feng, Wu Weitang and Kang Ximin in the Jinhua Formation of Lixian Village, Jiangshan county, in the eastern Chinese province of Zhejiang.

 The type and only named species, Jiangshanosaurus lixianensis, was formally described by Tang Feng, Kang, Jin Xingsheng, Wei and Wu in 2001.
 The holotype, ZNM M1322, of J. lixianensis includes elements of the left shoulder, five back vertebrae, three tail vertebrae, the pubic bones, the ischia, and a left femur.
 The genus name refers to Jiangshan County; the specific name refers to the village of Lixian.

 In 2019, Philip Mannion e.a. redescribed the holotype.

 Description

 Size

 According to paleontologist Thomas R. Holtz Jr. the exact size of this sauropod cannot be determined.
 Gregory S. Paul estimated its length at eleven meters and its weight at 2500 kg.